Nafees10/qscript/spec/functions.md

 ### setLength
 Modifies length of an existing array.
 **Arguments:**
 1. The array to change length of.
-Data Type: `void[]` , array of any type, of any dimensions.
+Data Type: `@void[]` , reference to array of any type, of any dimensions.
 2. The new length.
 Data Type: `int` >=0

 **Returns:**
-The array with the new length.
-Data Type: same data type as argument1
+`void`

 **Usage:**
 ```
 int[] array;
-array = setLength(array, 5); # change array's length to hold 5 elements, from index 0 to index 4
+setLength(@array, 5); # change array's length to hold 5 elements, from index 0 to index 4
 ```
 ### getLength
 Returns the length of an array.